Aggression in the workplace - What is the law

 Codes of practice apply to all workplaces in Western Australia covered by the OSH Act.
 The code provides practical guidelines on acceptable ways of achieving compliance with Act and regulations.

-The Code of practice: Violence, aggression and bullying at work provides general guidance for employers and workers on the identification, assessment and control of risks associated with aggression in the workplace.
+The Violence and aggression at work code of practice provides general guidance for employers and workers on the identification, assessment and control of risks associated with aggression in the workplace.

 Toolkits and Information Resources page contains tailored information for employers and employees.